bwvdnbro/samcrhss-webpage/schedule.md

 Below is the schedule for the school.
 Changes to this schedule are still possible.
 Time slots are preliminary.

+## Sunday 25/08

+18.00
+: Registration, welcome drinks and hot buffet at Medical Sciences

 ## Monday 26/08

 07.30 - 08.30